 A Restaurant in a Treehouse

-Located in the Lost Forest, Albert’s offers full-service dining where you can enjoy open-air deck seating overlooking a private waterfall.
-The menu features a variety of unique dishes: appetizers, gourmet salads, healthful pastas, fresh fish, delicious beef entrees, and a children’s menu.
-Our full-service bar offers an extensive selection of craft beers, fine wines, and exotic cocktails.
+Located in Lost Forest in the heart of the Zoo, Albert’s offers full-service dining where you can enjoy open-air deck seating overlooking a private waterfall.
+The menu features a variety of unique dishes: seafood specialties, beef and chicken entrees, healthful pastas, pizzas, exotic salads, sandwiches, and a children’s menu.
+Our full service bar offers an extensive selection of craft beers, fine wines, and exotic cocktails.

 Albert’s is open for lunch and summer evening dining.
 Listed in USA Today’s 2004 “Places to dine amid outdoor beauty.”